Rename AD Group & Change Names of Active Directory Groups

 So you will only see the first character followed by 3 dots(…).

 Every special character present in the (default US keyboard) can be put in the name.
 However, the pre-2000 name column won’t allow any special characters other than the underscore.
-You can change the pre-2000 name, remove it entirely, or replace the special character with the ( _ ).
+You can change the pre-2000 name, remove it entirely, or replace the special character with the underscore ( _ ).